Learn Unity Unity Basics Part 1: Complete Guide for Beginners – From Unity installation to basic operationsBasics

 Create an account.

-If you already have a Google or Facebook account, you can link it to your Unity account.
+If you already have a Google or Facebook account, you can link it directly with your Unity account.

-If you want to create an account from scratch, please proceed as follows
+If you want to create an account from scratch, please proceed below.

 This will be used to log in to Unity.

-You will also receive notifications from Unity at this address.
+Also, notifications from Unity will be sent to this address.

 • At least 8 characters